Ivory Coast insurance – quick facts

 |Kidnapping and Ransom|

-Ivory Coast has experienced over a decade of civil unrest, rent by divisions between the mainly Muslim north with the mainly Christian south.
+Ivory Coast (Côte d’Ivoire) has experienced over a decade of civil unrest, rent by divisions between the mainly Muslim north with the mainly Christian south.
 The threat of violence across the country is high, whether it is related to politics or crime.
+According to the FCDO, terrorists are likely to try to carry out attacks here.
+There is an increased risk of terrorism and kidnap in northern border areas, due to the porous nature of borders into the Sahel region.
+However, there remains a risk elsewhere in the country.

 The security situation in Abidjan can deteriorate suddenly, so keep up to date with the local situation and take professional security advice.
 A large number of weapons are in circulation, and armed break-ins and car jackings are not uncommon.
 As well provision for life, personal accident and property cover, Ivory Coast insurance should also factor in the risk of kidnap.